+Annual Work Plan And Budget 2019-20

+Write-up

+STATE OF KERALA

 MID DAY MEAL PROGRAMME

 1. Introduction

-Mid Day Meal Programme is one of the most important programmes of the Government of India to encourage children to come to schools and take part in the learning process without worrying for their meal.
-The Programme/Scheme was initiated on the basis of the philosophy that " when children have to sit in class with empty stomachs, they cannot focus on learning".
-The programme in the holistic manner helps in enhancing enrolment, attendance and retention of primary school children while simultaneously
+The National Programme of Mid Day Meal in schools, popularly called the Mid Day Meal Scheme (MDMS) is one of the key flagship programmes designed to improve the nutritional status of children in the age group of 6 to 14 years and studying in primary and upper primary classes.
+The Programme encourages children to come to school and take part in the learning process without worrying for their meal.
+The Programme was conceived on the basis of the philosophy that "when children have to sit in class with empty stomachs, they cannot focus on learning".
+The programme in its holistic manner helps to enhance enrolment, attendance and retention of school children while simultaneously contribute to their physical and mental development.

+Mid Day Meal Scheme is a centrally sponsored programme.
+Central Government provides food grains for the scheme and financing for meeting the cost of food grains, transportation charges and expenses related to the management, monitoring and evaluation of the Scheme.
+Cooking cost, honorarium to cook cum helpers, cost of construction and repair of kitchen cum stores and procurement/replacement of kitchen utensils are shared between Central and State/UTs on a 60:40 or a 75:25 pattern.

 Main objectives of the Scheme.